 Baking

 When baking cookies we have to keep an eye on them as a minute or two can make a difference in texture and crunchiness.
-These can be a little tricky because the cocoa powder is very dark, but they will go from shiny wet to a more matte surface.
-Always remember to leave space between them as they spread during baking (images below).

 The filling

 Here, there are a few debates about how it should be.
-Some use white chocolate as part of it, some don't.
+Some use white chocolate as part of it; some don't.
 Some fillings are fluffier than others.
 And so on.

 After trying several recipes, I still lean towards the easy filling, a simple buttercream with powdered sugar.
-It works so well and it comes together so fast!
+It works so well, and it comes together so fast!

 But, there's a way to better the consistency of a simple filling - make it firmer so it doesn't overflow when you bite into your gorgeous homemade Oreos - and that is by using brown butter instead of regular butter.